Molodos/ElegooNeptuneThumbnails/README.md

 3) Configure the plugin as shown in [Usage](#usage)
 4) If it isn't working, check the [FAQ](#faq)

-### From Cura Marketplace
+### From Cura Marketplace (not always the latest version)

-> **Note:** As review by Ultimaker takes pretty long, the plugin could be outdated when installing it that way
+> **Note:** As review by Ultimaker takes pretty long (almost a whole month), the plugin could be outdated when
+> installing it that way.
+For latest releases, checkout the installation from GitHub above

 1) Install the plugin
    from [Cura marketplace](https://marketplace.ultimaker.com/app/cura/plugins/molodos/ElegooNeptune3Thumbnails)